9 Online Tools for Improving Your Content Marketing

 5. HubSpot

-If your website doesn’t yet have an integrated chatbot, you may be missing an important ingredient of your content marketing recipe.
+If your website doesn’t yet have an integrated chatbot, you may be missing an essential ingredient of your content marketing recipe.

-But chatbots have evolved in the last couple of years—mainly because of the improvements in AI and machine learning.
+But chatbots have evolved considerably in the last few years—mainly because of AI and machine learning improvements.

-Current chatbots are smarter and more adaptable, which helps save on customer service teams while ensuring that customers are kept engaged.
+Chatbots are now more intelligent and adaptable, which helps save on customer service teams while ensuring that customers are engaged.

 Plus, HubSpot’s sophisticated chatbot and live chat feature can be seamlessly integrated into your site to ensure that your audience gets the information they need when they need it.

-Pricing starts at $50 a month in the starter pack, up to $3200 for the enterprise package.
-But note that all packages include a number of features alongside live chat.
+Pricing starts at $50 monthly in the starter pack, climbing to $3,200 for the enterprise package.
+All packages include many features in addition to live chat.

 6. Moosend